 - mood swings, depression

-If you are experiencing any of these symptoms, talk to your doctor about seeing a neurologist.
+If you are experiencing any of these symptoms, talk to your doctor.

-There is no one test that can diagnose multiple sclerosis with 100 percent accuracy, but your neurologist may recommend imaging and laboratory testing.
+There is no one test that can diagnose multiple sclerosis with 100 percent accuracy, but your doctor may recommend imaging and laboratory testing.

 MRI – Magnetic resonance imaging (MRI) is the major diagnostic laboratory tool that can support the diagnosis.
 Changes in the brain which might be found in imaging: